Tales from the Toronto Housing Search

 November 21st, 2009 by Potato

 Well, I just had one of the best curling games of my career today.
-Man, if I could curl that good all the time I could go competitive… unfortunately, I’m usually just the wrong side of average, so I have no idea where today’s awesomeness came from.
+Man, if I could curl that well all the time I could go competitive… unfortunately, I’m usually just the wrong side of average, so I have no idea where today’s awesomeness came from.
 Anyway, a nice start to the weekend.

 A thought worth repeating: